hsk81/django-prj/readme.md

     `./setup.sh $PRJNAME`

-where $PJRNAME should be the name of your project.
+where $PRJNAME should be the name of your project.
 The `pipit` function inside `setup.sh` should be extended with the dependencies you require.
 If you need to update your dependencies then execute